nathanyongg/PlantPal-CH4/README.md

 ## Introduction

-PlantPal is an IoT-powered plant monitoring system that helps users grow healthier plants by monitoring environmental conditions that directly influence **photosynthesis**.
-Instead of estimating overall plant health from images alone, PlantPal continuously measures the environmental factors that have the greatest impact on plant growth and provides timely recommendations when conditions move outside healthy ranges.
+PlantPal is an IoT-powered plant monitoring system designed to help users maintain healthy plants by monitoring the environmental conditions that directly influence **photosynthesis**.
+Instead of predicting plant health using machine learning alone, PlantPal continuously measures the most important environmental factors affecting plant growth and provides actionable recommendations when conditions fall outside suitable ranges.

-Our initial idea was to build PlantPal using a machine learning model to predict whether a plant was healthy or unhealthy from IoT sensor readings.
-After experimenting with the dataset, we found that it was unsuitable for training a reliable classifier because it was synthetic, imbalanced, and contained a pre-calculated `Health_Score` that effectively revealed the correct label.
-The model therefore learned to depend on this score instead of meaningful relationships between the sensor readings.
+Our initial idea was to build PlantPal with a machine learning model that predicts whether a plant is healthy or unhealthy from IoT sensor readings.
+After experimenting with the dataset, we found that it was not suitable for a reliable classifier because the dataset was **synthetic**, **imbalanced**, and contained a pre-calculated **Health_Score** that effectively revealed the correct answer.
+As a result, the model learned to rely on this score instead of identifying meaningful relationships between actual sensor readings.

-Rather than forcing a machine learning solution, we adopted a **rule-based monitoring approach**.
-Live sensor readings are compared against plant-specific environmental thresholds, providing transparent, explainable, and more reliable recommendations for the available data.
+Instead of forcing the model into the application, we adopted a **rule-based monitoring approach**.
+Live sensor readings are compared against **species-specific environmental thresholds**, producing transparent and explainable recommendations based on measurable environmental conditions rather than unreliable predictions.

 ## Machine Learning Exploration

-We trained a Random Forest classifier using the provided dataset.
+We first trained a Random Forest model using the provided dataset.

   Result                 Value
   -------------------- -------
   Accuracy                100%
   Recall (Unhealthy)      1.00

-Although the results appeared excellent, feature importance analysis showed that almost every prediction depended on `Health_Score`.
+The result looked excellent, but feature importance showed that almost every prediction came from the `Health_Score` column instead of the real sensor values.

   Feature             Importance
   ----------------- ------------